openhwgroup/cva6/cv32/sim/uvmt_cv32/README.md

 ----------------------------------------
 This UVM verification environment uses the Imperas OVPsim Instruction Set Simulator (ISS) as a reference model.
-The run-time license for this ISS is free to OpenHW Group members.
-Go to the [Imperas website](http://www.imperas.com/) for installation instructions.
+The run-time license for this ISS is free to OpenHW Group Contributors.
+Please contact @MikeOpenHWGroup to be added as a Contributor and go to the [Imperas website](http://www.imperas.com/) for installation instructions.

 SystemVerilog Simulators
 ----------------------------------